Explore our Services

 • Complex trauma, childhood abuse/neglect, intimate partner violence, medical trauma, and vicarious/secondary trauma.

-• Care emphasizes safety, stabilization, somatic approaches, EMDR, ACT, and meeting you where you are at.
+• Care emphasizes safety, stabilization, somatic approaches, EMDR, ACT, and meeting you where you are.

 • Women’s health